megha-devaraju/documentation/Applications/Browser.md

 With the 3D visualization tool, users can also visualize the terrain.
 To obtain a 3D visualization, you need to first select a layer to view and then click on the ![3d](../_images/icons/3D.png) icon.
 You can move forward, backward, left, or right by right clicking on the pan console (labelled 1 in the red box in Fig. 8) and rotate around a point by right clicking on the camera console (labelled 2 in the red box in Fig. 8).
 The viewing angle can be adjusted by scaling vertically and panning in all directions.
 You can further explore the area by adjusting the sun projected shadows and the shading parameters of the scene in the settings (labelled as box 3 and 4 respectively in Fig. 8).
 This 3D view can also be downloaded as a PNG or JPEG file.
 Let us try visualizing Mont Blanc, the highest peak in the Alps.
-1. Follow the steps mentioned in section 2.1 to visualize Mont Blanc and select the “True Color” visualization.
+1. Follow the steps mentioned in Visualizing data chapter to visualize Mont Blanc and select the “True Color” visualization.
 2. Click on the ![3d](../_images/icons/3D.png) icon placed at the right of the screen.
 3. You can navigate around the visualization either with your mouse, keyboard or directly on the map by following the instructions mentioned in the “Help” section (click on the ( ![info3d](../_images/icons/Info3D.png)) icon).
 4. Click on the Settings icon ( ![settings](../_images/icons/Settings.png)).
 Set the Vertical terrain scaling to 150% by moving the slider.